plishu/Fiji/README.md

 This repository contains the Fiji distribution for use with MAPIR cameras.
 The distribution contains various plugins and resources such as luts, flat-fields, and calibration files.

 Functionality for MAPIR cameras includes:
-- Apply vignette removal from RAW AND JPG images
+- Apply vignette removal to RAW and JPG images
 - Convert RAW to TIF
 - Image index processing
 - Calibration